yg-ht/FIR/README.md

  the following tasks:

  - A targeted TCP and UDP port scan
+ - Checks to see if IPs are in rDNS and extracts hostnames and domain names where possible
  - An NBT Scan()
  - Checks which SMB Version is available and pulls certain details
  - Attempts to enumerate users via RPC / SMB